makandra/geordi/README.md

 On the first execution we ask for your Pivotal Tracker API token.
 It will be stored in `~/.config/geordi/global.yml`.

+By default `geordi branch` will checkout a new branch based on the current branch, you can use `geordi branch -m` to checkout from master.

 ### `geordi capistrano COMMAND`
 Run a capistrano command on all deploy targets.